![]() |

 BC: Who are your future competitors?

 Don't just focus on your existing competitors or just within your vertical.
-For example Paddy Power now has to compete with Zynga now for their customer’s attention and spend.
-(Far more aggressive competition than corner betting shops, I assume.)
+For example Paddy Power now has to compete with Zynga for their customer’s attention and spend.
+(Far more aggressive competition than street corner betting shops, I assume.)

 On approaches to brand implementation